muzammil6786/zorvyn-Finance_Dashboard_Sysytem/README.md

 Joi schemas are defined once per domain and wrapped by a `validate(schema)` factory into Express middleware.
 Query param validation is handled separately from body validation.

 ---

-## Assumptions

-- A "viewer" can read transaction records but has no access to analytics — dashboards are analyst+ only.
-This models a typical pattern where raw data read-access and insight access are separate concerns.
-- Only admins can create transactions (i.e. only trusted staff enter financial records).
-- Soft delete applies to transactions only; users are hard-deleted since they have no financial ledger implications in this scope.
-- Passwords are hashed with bcrypt (12 rounds).
-The plain text password field is excluded from all query results via `select: false`.
-- Rate limiting is set to 100 requests per 15 minutes per IP — suitable for a dashboard scenario.